 Think of a turn-based match on Game Center as a board game in the middle of a table.
 Around the table are empty seats, waiting to be filled by potential players.
 The number of players is set when the match is first created and never changes.

 When a match begins, only some of the seats may be filled by players.
 The other seats may be reserved for specific players or to be filled by Game Center’s matching service.
 For example, consider Figure 9-1.
 Mary has created a new match with four seats.
-Because Mary created the match, she performs the first turn and then play passes to another player.
+Because Mary created the match, they perform the first turn and then play passes to another player.

 At this point, Game Center sees that this match needs a new player to continue play.
 When Bob searches for a match, Game Center sees that Bob wants to play the same game as Marry and assigns Bob as a new player of Mary’s match.
 Because this game was waiting on a new player to continue the match, it is now Bob’s turn.

 Game Center always tracks the players of a match in a specific order.
 That order never changes for the duration of the match, regardless of which device your game is running on.
-In this example, if Mary is in the first seat (slot), she stays in the first seat for the entire game.
+In this example, if Mary is in the first seat (slot), they stay in the first seat for the entire game.

 Every match has the concept of the current player.
 The current player changes throughout the match and represents the player whose turn it is to act.
 When that player finishes taking a turn, your game chooses another player to act.
-That player is notified that it is now his or her turn and becomes the current player.
+That player is notified that it is now their turn and becomes the current player.

 The Match Data Represents the State of the Match